Grivn/phalanx/README.md

 Interfaces for phalanx protocol that we could use them to make a traditional synchronous BFT protocol achieve *order-fairness* property.

 #### Generator
-It is used to generate a phalanx-proposal. rules
+It is used to generate a phalanx-proposal.

+Generate a proposal when there are at least f+1 replicas waiting for consensus-order that they have finished their own selfish-order.
+We would like to pull their first pending ordered log to make a consensus proposal.

 #### Communicator
 It is used to communicate with each other.

 #### Validator
-It is used for verification of phalanx order during normal BFT process. rules
+It is used for verification of phalanx order during normal BFT process.

+Verify the QC-batch first.
+We should make sure that there are at least f+1 ordered logs in it.
+Then, we would like to verify each QC in QC-batch.
+A valid QC should have a correct aggregate signature.
+Besides, we should make sure the ordered logs in proposal have never been proposed before.
+At last, before trying to commit the proposal, we need to check if the ordered logs in proposal commit by order.
+If not, refuse to commit them and put back the ordered logs.

+Besides, if we start a phalanx service in chained bft, we could set stable QCs and check the order when the consensus QC has reached 2-chained rule.
+It is because that the phalanx protocol is an asynchronous protocol.
+The rule of 3-chained in synchronous BFT protocol aims to prevent the liveness problem from GST assumption.

 #### Executor
-It is used to execute the phalanx-proposal after the BFT consensus. rules
+It is used to execute the phalanx-proposal after the BFT consensus.

+Generate a block when there are at least 2f+1 replicas' ordered log passing the consensus phase.
+If there are several commands reaching a quorum size at the same time, the order of them would be decided by trusted timestamp, which means the median number of timestamp in quorum set.

 ### Proof
 Proof for properties, safety, liveness and order-fairness.
 #### Safety
-- safety of selfish-order.
+##### safety of selfish-order
+Here, we need to collect 2f+1 votes from all the replicas, so that, the selfish order could not make a fork.
-- safety of validator.
+##### safety of validator
+The safety of validator is based on the BFT algorithm which we use in consensus process.

 #### Liveness
-- liveness of selfish-order.
+##### liveness of selfish-order
-- liveness of validator.
+##### liveness of validator

 #### Order-Fairness
-- order-fairness of generator&executor.
+##### order-fairness
+First, we should make sure that the all the correct transactions we send into cluster could be executed, and all the transactions which have been executed are valid.

+Here, we would like to generate a consensus proposal when we have found f+1 replicas have a non-consensus QC.
+It is because that in such a situation, there is at least one correct node waiting for common-order as it has finished its selfish-order.
+But we would like not to generate a block until there are 2f+1 replicas' order for one command passing the consensus process.
+A 2f+1 set could make sure a correct command order (which could be proofed by contradiction).
+On the other hand, if there are several commands reach one block, a 2f+1 set could help us find the trusted timestamp to execute the command in correct order.